DataBiosphere/toil/docs/running/cliOptions.rst

                         set this if your jobs require a lot of disk space.
 The default value is 50.
   --nodeStorageOverrides NODESTORAGEOVERRIDES
-                        (optional) Comma-separated list of nodeType:nodeStorage that
-                        are used to override the default value from --nodeStorage for the specified nodeType(s).
+                        Comma-separated list of nodeType:nodeStorage that are used to override the default value from --nodeStorage for the specified nodeType(s).
 This is useful for heterogeneous jobs where some tasks require much more disk than others.
   --metrics             Enable the prometheus/grafana dashboard for monitoring
                         CPU/RAM usage, queue size, and issued jobs.